-Once I had identified my priorities, set my budget, and trimmed the fat from my spending, I started throwing all my spare income toward my car loan.
-Earlier this year, I called my bank to increase the amount of my monthly payments—I had been watching my budget and knew I could fork over some extra cash while still having plenty of breathing room.
+Once I had identified my priorities, set my budget, and trimmed the fat from my spending, I started throwing all my spare income toward my car loan and began making additional payments.
+Earlier this year, I called my financial institution to increase the amount of my monthly loan payments—I had been watching my budget and knew I could fork over some extra money while still having plenty of breathing room.

-At some point, I realized there was an inverse relationship between my debt and my goal for financial independence; as the principle left on my loan shrank, my desire to have it paid off grew.
+At some point, I realized there was an inverse relationship between my debt and my goal for financial independence; as the principle left on my loan shrank, my desire to pay off my car loan fast.
 I sold old junk on eBay for some extra cash and saved money on food by batch cooking.
 I delayed purchases until I truly needed them.
 I practiced gratitude and was thankful for all that I already owned.

 And, last week, it finally paid off.